 On September 11, 2003, three major construction projects were dedicated.
 In cooperation with the McCook College Foundation and the Hormel Family Foundation, McCook Community College celebrated the completion of a remodel and addition to McMillen Hall in a formal ribbon cutting.
 Later in the day,

 North Platte Community College dedicated a new 144-bed residence hall complex and the completion to a remodeled entrance to the McDonald-Belton building.

 Collaboration has become the key to the future.
 Today, the three campuses work together through integrated student services and business systems, an Area-wide academic/vocational division structure and collective marketing and enrollment management efforts.

 Mid-Plains Community College is fast becoming the post-secondary educational leader in west-central Nebraska by helping its residents complete baccalaureate and graduate degrees without leaving their communities.
 With offices in North Platte and McCook, Bellevue University and Chadron State College have established partnerships with MPCC to allow a seamless transition from the two-year Associate's rank into their respective upper level educational degree opportunities.

 Historically, the institution has been dedicated to meeting the educational needs of its Area residents.
-Mid-Plains Community College is pledged to continue to follow its mission of providing educational opportunities for lifelong student learning to those living in the West-central and Southwest portion of Nebraska.
+Mid-Plains Community College is pledged to continue to follow its mission of transforming lives through exceptional learning opportunities for individual student success for those living in the West-central and Southwest portion of Nebraska.